The Garden Grazer

 Home » Recipes » Sides

-Plus it also fills the house with the most amazing, comforting aroma as it roasts.
+Plus it fills the house with the most amazing, comforting aroma as it roasts.
 Pure autumn bliss!
+It's a great side dish for autumn, Thanksgiving, and holidays.

 Ingredients for Maple Cinnamon Butternut Squash

-For this recipe you will toss together and then bake on baking sheet in the oven:
+For this recipe, you'll toss together then bake on a baking sheet in the oven:

-• Butternut squash: I use a medium-large squash (about 3.5 pounds) but feel free to buy pre-cut squash cubes without the peel for convenience and faster preparation.
-Butternut squash is a type of winter squash that is rich in vitamin A, vitamin C, potassium, and fiber.
+• Butternut squash: I purchase a large butternut (about 3.5 pounds) but feel free to buy pre-cut squash cubes without the peel for convenience and faster preparation.
+(You'll need about 6-7 cups raw cubed squash, and about 1-inch cubes work great.)
+Butternut squash is rich in vitamin A, vitamin C, potassium, and fiber.
 It also contains health-promoting carotenoid phytonutrients like beta-carotene and alpha-carotene.
 (These function as powerful antioxidants and provide anti-inflammatory benefits.)
+So it's a great seasonal ingredient to enjoy!

 • Pure maple syrup